-- Enrollment Code 2U.
-Your share of the non-Postal premium will increase for Self Only, increase for Self Plus One, and increase for Self and Family.
-See page 102. - Enrollment Code 2X.
-Your share of the non-Postal premium will increase for Self Only, increase for Self Plus One, and increase for Self and Family.
-See page 101. - Enrollment Code UB.
-Your share of the non-Postal premium will increase for Self Only, increase for Self Plus One, and increase for Self and Family.
-See page 102. - Enrollment Code WQ.
-Your share of the non-Postal premium will increase for Self Only, increase for Self Plus One, and increase for Self and Family.
-See page 101. - Enrollment Code YE.
-Your share of the non-Postal premium will increase for Self Only, increase for Self Plus One, and increase for Self and Family.
-See page 102. - Catastrophic protection out-of-pocket maximum The Plan will increase the out-of-pocket maximum from \$7,900 to \$10,000 for Self Plus One and Self and Family enrollments.
-(See page 27) - Colorectal cancer screening The Plan will now begin to cover preventive screenings at age 45 instead of age 50.
+- Colorectal cancer screening The Plan will now begin to cover preventive screenings at age 45 instead of age 50.
 (See page 34) - Formulary The Plan will change from the Value Plus Formulary to the Advanced Control Formulary.
-(See page 65) - Generic drug differential/penalty The Plan will no longer apply the differential/penalty to the member's accumulators, such as the out-of-pocket maximum, when a member voluntarily uses a brand name prescription when a generic is available.
-(See page 65) - Prescription drug limited Rx The Plan will no longer place limits on Imitrex and will now allow six (6) tablets per month for erectile dysfunction drugs.
-(See page 67) - Maternity care The Plan will change the timeframe for maternity hospital stays to three (3) days for vaginal delivery and five (5) days for cesarean delivery.
-(See page 37) - Catastrophic protection out-of-pocket maximum The Plan will change how the out-of-pocket is administered.
+(See page 70) - Generic drug differential/penalty The Plan will no longer apply the differential/penalty to the member's accumulators, such as the out-of-pocket maximum, when a member voluntarily uses a brand name prescription when a generic is available.
+(See page 71) - Prescription drugs limited Rx The Plan will no longer place limits on Imitrex and will now allow six (6) tablets per month for erectile dysfunction drugs.
+(See page 73) - Maternity care The Plan will change the timeframe for maternity hospital stays to three (3) days for vaginal delivery and five (5) days for cesarean delivery.
+(See page 38) - Catastrophic protection out-of-pocket maximum The Plan will change how the out-of-pocket is administered.
 Once an individual meets the Self Only out-of-pocket maximum under the Self Plus One or Self and Family enrollment, the Plan will begin to cover eligible medical expenses at 100%.
 The remaining balance of the Self Plus One or Self and Family can be satisfied by one or more family members.
-(See page 27) - Services that require plan approval (other services) The Plan updated its list of services that require plan approval.
+(See page 27)

+• Services that require plan approval (other services) - The Plan updated its list of services that require plan approval.
 Services that now must be preauthorized are: chiari malformation decompression surgery, endoscopic nasal balloon dilation procedures, shoulder arthroplasty, laminectomy with rhizotomy and whole exome sequencing.
 Services that no longer require preauthorization are: carticel, intensive outpatient programs (IOPs), psychological testing, neuropsychological testing, outpatient detoxification, gastrointestinal (GI) tract imaging through capsule endoscopy and oncology pathway solutions.
-(See page 22)
+(See page 23)